Problem

 Part 4

-Coordinate topic with therapist
+Coordinate topic

 Provide feedback

-Prepare content for mobile app
+Prepare content

 To swiftly gather feedback from 50 users within 1-2 weeks, I developed and tested a no-code app over three iterations, adhering to the constraints of Glide app's guidelines.
 Prior to implementation, we brainstormed and refined a streamlined structure to host our introductory mental health content.